Leuchtturm1917 Notebooks, A Review - Part 1

 Leuchtturm's aforementioned leather-like cover material is a rugged synthetic blend with a rigid, hardcover backing.
 Its elastic closure band is a thick, tightly woven nylon material that gives plenty of stretch without easily losing its shape.
 The band attaches to the back cover, feeding beneath the cover material about an inch; so no need to worry about it becoming detached easily.

-Stay tuned for PART 2, which will consider our last 3 criteria: paper grade, brand name, and extra features.
+PART 2 will consider our last 3 criteria: paper grade, brand name, and extra features.